Canada Accessibility Plan & Feedback Process

 Accessibility Advisory Boards & Business Resource Groups

-• The ABLE Disability Business Resource Group provides a forum for employees to connect and serve as consultants to leadership on strategies or decisions that predominantly impact employees with disabilities.
+• The ABLE Disability Business Resource Group provides a forum through which employees may connect and serves as a consultative resource to leadership on strategies, decisions, and related matters that predominantly affect employees with disabilities.

 Customer Surveys & Feedback

-Delta accepts feedback on our accessibility plan, including feedback provided anonymously.
-Delta will acknowledge feedback in the same format in which it is received, with the exception of anonymous feedback for which contact information to acknowledge receipt has not been provided by the feedback provider.
+Delta accepts feedback regarding this accessibility plan, including feedback submitted anonymously.
+Delta will acknowledge receipt of such feedback in the same format in which it is received, except where the feedback is submitted anonymously and the provider has not supplied contact information for purposes of acknowledgment.

-Mail: Customers may request a copy of Delta’s Accessibility Plan in an alternate format.
+Mail: Customers may request a copy of Delta’s Accessibility Plan and/or Feedback Process in an alternate format.
 Customers may also provide feedback on accessibility issues at Delta.
 All customer comments are welcomed and valued.
 To do so, customers may write to the Director of Customer Care at the following address.

 Delta Air Lines, Inc.